michael34435/php-ranker/README.md

 All grades are following GPA(Grade Point Average) a concept to determine you is good or bad in average in U.S school, most of it are 4-point-rule.

 ### How to calculate it?
-In general, GPA is **four-point**, it means the greatest student get 4 points while the worst get 0 points in this subject.
+In general, GPA is **four-point**, it means the greatest student gets 4-point while the worst gets 0-point in this subject.
 And we'll end up getting an average score from a person.
 Like this chart: